-Indicator Description Review Team Score AdvancED Network Average 3.1 The system's curriculum provides equitable and challenging learning experiences that ensure all students have sufficient opportunities to develop learning, thinking, and life skills that lead to success at the next level.
-3.00 2.69 3.2 Curriculum, instruction, and assessment throughout the system are monitored and adjusted systematically in response to data from multiple assessments of student learning and an examination of professional practice.
+Indicator Description Review Team Score AdvancED Network Average 3.1 The system's curriculum provides equitable and challenging learning experiences that ensure all students have sufficient opportunities to develop learning, thinking, and life skills that lead to success at the next level. experiences that ensure all students have sufficient nities to develop learning, thinking, and life skills that 3.2 Curriculum, instruction, and assessment throughout the system are monitored and adjusted systematically in response to data from multiple assessments of student learning and an examination of professional practice.
 3.83 2.49 3.3 Teachers throughout the district engage students in their learning through instructional strategies that ensure achievement of learning expectations.
 3.00 2.59 3.4 System and school leaders monitor and support the improvement of instructional practices of teachers to ensure student success.
 3.17 2.71 3.5 The system operates as a collaborative learning organization through structures that support improved instruction and student learning at all levels.
 3.50 2.58 3.6 Teachers implement the system's instructional process in support of student learning.
 2.83 2.48 3.7 Mentoring, coaching, and induction programs support instructional improvement consistent with the system's values and beliefs about teaching and learning.
-3.50 2.60
+2.60